-I’ve gathered info from nine music and memory studies to help you better understand the effect of music on the brain.
+We’ve gathered info from nine music and memory studies to help you better understand the effect of music on the brain.
 The takeaways can help you think of creative ways to incorporate the benefits of music into your own or a loved one’s life.

 Music and Memory Study #1: Petr Janata